frasfras/eco-gpt/README.md

   Upload a CSV in examples download (example: sample_logs.csv): eco-gpt/examples
--(Optional) Upload a scientific PDF with field notes or research. sample in examples folder
+- Upload a scientific PDF with field notes or research. sample in eco-gpt/examples folder

  Ask questions